1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Hastings pursued wars against Marathas and Nepalis to extend British rule.

-89. Wellesley’s most famous family member was his brother:
+89. Wellesley’s most famous family member was his brother___________.

 A) Henry Wellesley